ryanwholey/find-terraform-modules/README.md

 ### Action inputs

-All inputs are **optional**.
-If not set, sensible defaults will be used.

 | Name | Description | Default |
 | --- | --- | --- |
 | `patterns` | Comma separated list of glob patterns (see [node-glob](https://github.com/isaacs/node-glob#glob-primer) for supported syntax) | `./**/*.tf?(.json)` |